Gori/air/docs/survey-questions-v2.md

 This is the end‑to‑end specification for the AIR employee survey.
 It is designed as a clean, linear sequence of single‑purpose slides with autosave and low cognitive load.
 Every instruction required to implement the flow is included here.

 Key rules
 - One screen = one slide.
 Next/Back available everywhere (except the final End screen).
-Header shows a tiny “X of 28”.
+Header shows a tiny “X of N”.
 - Autosave after every submission.
 Text slides show a reassurance note about not pasting sensitive data.
 - Text questions are skippable.
 Choice/scale/matrix slides are required.
 - Usage categories always appear as: Intro slide → Matrix slide (same four‑point scale).